 - Click the toggle to turn it ON.
 The toggle will turn from white to blue to let you know it’s active.

-As soon as you toggle the switch to on you should notice that the background behind you now appear blurred to you and everyone you’re talking to in the video chat.
-The blur that will be applied is a nice bokeh effect and it’ll remain that way as long as the video chat continue unless you manually toggle the blur switch to off.
+As soon as you toggle the switch to on you should notice that the background behind you now appears blurred to you and everyone you’re talking to in the video chat.
+The blur that will be applied is a nice bokeh effect and it’ll remain that way as long as the video chat continues unless you manually toggle the blur switch to off.